"To own a piece of Scottish marble is to own a piece of Scotland itself."

 Today these beautiful stones are used by healers to help the body return to a time unhindered by the stresses and pollution of modern times.

-The stone has never been commerically exported outside of the UK and is collected in small batches by hand off the beaches.
-Making this unique stone and its strong connecting properties, one to cherish.
+Scottish Green Marble is collected in small batches by hand off the beaches of North West Scotland.
+It has never been commercially exported outside of the UK, making this unique stone and its strong connecting properties, one to cherish.